 Now that I’m very self aware and in tune with my physiological state, it’s almost like I have no choice but to share my knowledge – especially with other women.
 For some reason women are more “accepted” in our society to have a lower EQ, to be deemed crazy or more dramatic, when really it’s just an excuse.
 If we learned to think rationally and more objectively about our problems, we wouldn’t be stuck in them.

 I remember not too long ago how much time I wasted on my emotional states.
 Extreme highs, extreme lows.
 I couldn’t understand how or why I felt a certain way.
 I used to get jealous for no reason, overreact out of no where about a problem that didn’t even exist.
 I would just think about something that bothered me and pick a fight about it for hours.
 I ruined so many vacations, nights out and even anniversaries because I didn’t know how to control my emotional state.

 If you have this problem, then I highly suggest you start acting NOW.
 Developing a high EQ (Emotional Quotient) is actually more important than your IQ (especially if you’re an entrepreneur).
 The first thing I encourage you to do is to read Emotional Intelligence by Daniel Goleman.
 That’s the first thing I did.
 Read it a few times, so that you really understand the basics of it.

 Then I suggest you read up on Mel Robbins and the 5 second rule.
 This rule has literally changed my life and the way I interact in day to day situations.
-Wether you're searching for happiness in your relationships, or closing a deal in business, having a high EQ is the key to life.
+Wether you’re searching for happiness in your relationships, or closing a deal in business, having a high EQ is the key to a happy life.